FAQs To Fix Lights

 If Yes, continue to 3.

-4. It is important that the metal contacts of the bulb socket line up and touch the metal contacts of the Socket Connector.
+If yes, continue to 4. - It is important that the metal contacts of the bulb socket line up and touch the metal contacts of the Socket Connector.

 If Yes, continue to 6.